rfong/sustenance/bread/sourdough_tartine_quickref.md

 Quick reference for making 2 loaves of [sourdough_tartine.md](sourdough_tartine.md) if you have already done this a few times, calibrated the measurements to your kitchen environment, and no longer need the explanations.

 Use bread flour, defaulting to unbleached.
 You can substitute whole wheat up to 50%.
-If using all unbleached, use the lower end of the hydration scale.
-If using more whole wheat, use the higher end.
+Whole wheat requires a bit more hydration.

 ### STARTER
 Feed in AM/PM, at least three times before you start the dough.